 Opening up students to various cultures and flattening classroom walls has become a passion of mine.
 I have learned that classroom projects of this type quickly build empathy.
 This project was no different.
 Students really enjoyed learning of traditions from other classrooms around the world.

 It really opened up their eyes to understanding similarities and differences across the globe.
-Our third grade students contributed Buncee e-cards and Adobe Spark multimedia videos that I helped facilitate.
+Our third grade students contributed Buncee e-cards and Adobe Express (formerly Adobe Spark) multimedia videos that I helped facilitate.
 Then I took CoSpaces to ninth grade students to create holiday traditions in virtual reality to share with the schools around the globe.
 You can see their work and our traditions here.

 Students also either added holiday music to their scenes or narrated a tradition.
 Most chose music to make it festive.
 Poleon, an English teacher, played music in the background as she narrated the scene to add both elements.
 A few students got into it and added multiple scenes.
 It was a really fun way to share their traditions with schools around the world.